As an Amazon Associate I earn from qualifying purchases at no extra cost to you.

 Whew, I know that was a lot to drop on you at once.
 Sorry!
 Good news is – you don’t have to do this alone.
 Identifying a trusted support person or team can help you stay financially stable during a crisis.
 These people can be family, friends, or even a guardian ad litem or a social worker – anyone who you feel you can trust with your money.

 Your designated support person can direct your finances during and after crisis and can also help you pre-plan, visit a lawyer with you, and fill out paperwork in your stead.

 3. Save.
 Save.
 Save.

-The BLUF: Savings is hard, but not out of reach even for those of us struggling with mental health.
-Below, I list some unique strategies for building up a financial cushion, even if you don’t have a lot of cash.
+The BLUF: Saving is hard, but not out of reach even while you’re trying to balance your finances during a mental health crisis.
+There are many strategies for building up a financial cushion, even if you don’t have a lot of cash.

 Okay, this would be a “no duh” if not for mental illness.

 Reality is: sometimes mental illness messes with our ability to make good decisions, especially financial ones.
 That’s why it’s super important to have a financial cushion underneath you that YOU CAN’T TOUCH.

 Many banks have what are known as restricted bank accounts.
 These are accounts with limits on withdrawals set by either the bank (in the case of estate and probate) or by the customer themselves.
 (We’re talking about those accounts limited by us, the customer not someone else just FYI).
 If you fear your money going out the window the next time you have a manic episode this would be an excellent option for you.

 It’s not impossible to get the money out but it is really, really hard making it such a hassle you probably won’t want to mess with it.